rescued-animals-platform/adoption-service/README.md

         make all-test

-6. Deploy the adoption service database (useful when running integration tests from the IDE) with:
+6. Deploy only the application dependencies (useful when running integration/api tests from the IDE) with:

-        make deploy-adoption-service-db
+        make deploy-dependencies-only

 7. Local deployment of the adoption service (useful when running api tests from the IDE and for manual local testing):

         make deploy

-   Un deploy with `make undeploy`
+   Un-deploy all containers with `make undeploy`

 Check the **Makefile** file to discover more tasks.